ecom-research/CRM-LTR/README.md

 <h1>Mend Your Learning Approach, Not the Data for Ranking E-Commerce Products</h1>

+This repository contains code and the Commercial Dataset needed for reproducing the results presented in the following paper:
+<a href="https://arxiv.org/pdf/1907.10409.pdf">Counterfactual Learning from Logs for Ranking of E-Commerce Products</a>.

 <h3>Commercial Dataset: E-commerce dataset for LTR</h3>
 The dataset and its description can be found <a href="Mercateo Dataset Description.md">here</a>.